 In addition, make sure your passport is in good condition and has empty pages for passport stamps (two empty pages are needed for most trips requiring visas).
 To find out more about the country of destination’s specific requirements, please visit the U.S. Government Travel website.

 Make two copies of your passport.
 One for you to turn into your Professor/Team Leader and one to have on you while on the mission trip (in addition to your passport).
+It is also a good idea to keep a .pdf accessible via the internet (in an email or in cloud storage like OneNote).

-60 days out from departure, the following is due:
+90 days out from departure, the following is due: